FormidableLabs/serverless-jetpack/CONTRIBUTING.md

 # Generate the usage message.
 $ yarn usage

-# If the benchmark stats and/or the usage message are notably different than
+# If the timed benchmark stats and/or the usage message are notably different
-# what's in README.md, update relevant sections and commit your changes.
+# than what's in README.md, update relevant sections and commit your changes.
 $ vim README.md

 # Run all final checks.